 After hosting the Asian Athletics Championships in 90 days,Odisha has emerged as a sports powerhouse in the making.
-Bhubaneswar, making rapid progress in Smart City infrastructures has turned itself as a major sports destination.
-The state government has announced setting up of ‘Kalinga International Sports City’ in the capital city of Bhubaneswar, says Vishal Kumar Dev, Commissioner-cum-Secretary of Sports and Youth Services Department, Government of Odisha shares much more in an interview with Biswajit Sahoo of Elets News Network (ENN).
+Bhubaneswar, making rapid progress in Smart City infrastructure, is becoming a major sports destination.
+The State government has also announced setting up of ‘Kalinga International Sports City’ in the capital city of Bhubaneswar, says Vishal Kumar Dev, Commissioner-cum-Secretary of Sports and Youth Services Department, Government of Odisha.
+He shares much more in an interview with Biswajit Sahoo of Elets News Network (ENN).

-Odisha has successfully organised the 22nd Asian Athletics Championship, 2017 in Bhubaneswar.
-This is only the third time that such an international sports event was organised in India.
-What transpired behind and how Sports Department acted together for this event?
+Odisha has successfully organised the 22nd Asian Athletics Championship 2017 inBhubaneswar.
+This is only the 3rd time that such an international sport event organised in India.
+But Bhubaneswar has taken up a 90-day challenge to organise it.
+Please share what transpired behind and how Sports Department acted together for this event?

+favourite India as the bronze medal winner catapulted Bhubaneswar as one of the lead sporting hubs of the nation.
 The International Hockey Federation (FIH) also confirmed that Hockey Men’s World Cup 2018 will be held in Bhubaneswar in December titled as ‘Odisha Hockey Men’s World Cup Bhubaneswar 2018’.

 With the rapid growth of Bhubaneswar as a major sports destination, the State government has recently announced setting up of ‘Kalinga International Sports City’ in the capital city of Bhubaneswar which is also being developed as Smart City of future.
 There are also plans to build four satellite stadiums in Cuttack, Sambalpur, Berhampur and Rourkela with world class infrastructure to create opportunity for international sports events.
 Besides, Integrated Sports Complexes will be established in other major cities of the State.